Shreve Memorial Library closes another branch after employee displays COVID-19 symptoms

 - West Shreveport Branch, 4380 Pines Road, Shreveport

-Part-time branches listed below are also open with varying hours of operation:
+Part-time branches listed below are also open with varying hours of operation.
+Please visit www.shreve-lib.org for a complete list of branches and hours.

 - Belcher-Wyche Branch, 409 Charles Street, Belcher